Financial Aid Programs

 Oregon Opportunity Grant (OOG)

 The Oregon Opportunity Grant (OOG) is Oregon's largest state-funded need-based grant program for students planning to go to college.
 Opportunity Grants are funded primarily by Oregon taxpayers.
-For the 2019-2020 a fixed amount of $2,700 will be available for full-time, full-year attendance at any eligible Oregon-based post-secondary institution.
-Student's Expected Family Contribution (EFC) must be at or above 3,500 to be considered for an offer.
+For the 2020-2021 aid year a fixed amount of $2,778 will be available for full-time, full-year attendance at any eligible Oregon-based post-secondary institution.
+Student's Expected Family Contribution (EFC) must be at or above 3,500 to be considered for an aid offer.
 Student's may receive an Oregon Opportunity for up to four years (12 quarters or 8 semesters) of full-time enrollment, providing they maintain satisfactory academic progress and file a new FAFSA each year.
-Offers are prorated at fill-time or half-time enrollment.
+Aid offers are prorated at fill-time or half-time enrollment.

 Students may receive an Opportunity Grant for up to four years (12 quarters or 8 semesters) of full-time enrollment, providing they maintain satisfactory academic progress and file a new FAFSA each year.
 Awards are prorated for half-time enrollment.

 Oregon Promise Grants are available to recent high school and GED graduates.
-For more information about eligibility and application requirements, visit the Office of Student Access and Completion website here.
+For more information about eligibility and application requirements, visit the Office of Student Access and Completion website.

 UCC & Other Additional Scholarships